lebalz/docusaurus-live-brython/website/docs/external-stores/index.md

             this.isGraphicsmodalOpen = true;
         }
         this.isExecuting = true;
-        runCode(this.code, this.preCode, this.postCode, this.codeId, DocumentStore.libDir, DocumentSore.router)
+        runCode(this.code, this.preCode, this.postCode, this.codeId, DocumentStore.libDir, DocumentStore.router);
     }

     @action